MiguelCastillo/Brackets-InteractiveLinter/README.md

 * Traverses up the directory tree to load the most appropriate linter settings file
 * Let's you provide default linter settings that get mixed in with project specific ones.
 Reduce duplication!
 * Configure the linter settings file that gets loaded.
 Maybe you want to load `jshintrc.json` instead of `.jshintrc`
 * Configuration files are hot reload.
-So if you adjust you beloved `.jshintrc`, Interactive Linter will automatically reload it
+So if you adjust your beloved `.jshintrc`, Interactive Linter will automatically reload it
 * Skips blocks of minified code to avoid cluttering your reports.
 (Minified code is determined by amount of characters per-line and simple heuristics)
 * Provides panel with a table of all errors and warning for easy navigation
 * Status indicator when your code is "happy", or when there are warnings and errors